vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

 16. Select **OK.**

 17. Let's explore some more sample queries.
-These are taken from the repository at <https://github.com/MicrosoftDocs/LogAnalyticsExamples/tree/master/log-analytics>.
+These are taken from the repository at: <https://github.com/MicrosoftDocs/LogAnalyticsExamples/tree/master/log-analytics>.

     Replace the current query with the following:
     ```